bhalash/bloodfang/README.md

     npm run dev

 ## Licenses
-#### Sheepie
+#### Bloodfang
-All first-party code in Sheepie is licensed under the GPL v3 or later.
+All first-party code in Bloodfang is licensed under the GPL v3 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public > License, version 3, as published by the Free Software Foundation.
 >